AiAutomatrix/CogmoraLabs/PaperTrading_System.md

 # Paper Trading System Documentation

-This document outlines the architecture and functionality of the paper trading feature within the Cogmora Labs application.
+This document outlines the architecture and functionality of the comprehensive paper trading feature within the Cogmora Labs application.
 It enables users to simulate both spot and leveraged futures cryptocurrency trades using live market data from KuCoin without risking real money.

 ## Core Architecture: The `PaperTradingContext`